Neat and Tidy are the Mighty

 The 4 Ds is a valuable tool for processing email, helping you to quickly decide what action to take with each item and how to remove it from your Inbox.

 Delete it- These messages go straight to the can.

 Do it- These are items you can complete in less than 2 minutes, do them and continue to sort.

 Delegate it- Forward to others then file in a relevant folder or delete.

 Defer it- For items that will take more of your time than 2 minutes, leave these in your inbox as your to-do list for later.

 Lastly, use a folder system that makes easy sense to you, filing by name, department, topic, etc. Use a structure that is simple and obvious – avoid over-complicating it.
 You should now be left with an inbox of only critical action items that need your attention.
 Chip away at this list throughout the day and if you don’t get through it, start with the leftovers first thing tomorrow.
 There is a strange satisfaction at the end of the day when you are staring at an empty inbox.
 It is sort of an “I’m King of the world!” moment, which is a great way to end the day.

-When the clutter is clean, this makes room in your business for new energy, new opportunities, new ideas and this is what will keep you energized and more effective at work in 2011.
+When the clutter is clean, this makes room in your business for new energy, new opportunities, new ideas and this is what will keep you energized and more effective at work.
 So come in on a Saturday and spend 2 hours cleaning and then try to maintain it for 1 week.
 This spring cleaning could be the key to uncovering an increase in personal productivity.